Italy is a beautiful place, so why not move there?

 Unless you already hold EU citizenship, you’ll need to secure a work visa before you can legally start work there.
 If you don’t fall into this category, you might be able to qualify for an Italian Holiday Working Visa.
 This type of Visa is available to migrants who are citizens of New Zealand, Australia or Canada.

-You’ll need to have sponsorship from an authorised Italian employer before you can start work in Italy.
+You’ll need to have sponsorship from an authorised Italian employer before you can start work and proceed with moving to Italy.
 The employer will be responsible for filing your visa application paperwork.

 Types of Italian work visa

 The basic form of work visa that you should apply for is called a Schengen visa.
 In addition to this, you will need to submit additional documentation.
 A letter from your employer stating why you’re working in Italy and the dates you’ll stay.
 You must also provide your written offer of employment, the original, not a copy.